 February 22nd, 2017 – February 25th, 2017

 I kept hearing about a book, which many people in Savannah referred to as THE book – John Berendt’s Midnight in the Garden of Good and Evil.
 It was only written in 1994 and until I read it I didn’t understand how it has already become canonized and recognized as representative of life in the Georgia city.
-It mixes true crime – specifically the events of the 1980’s murder trial of John Williams and Savannah society.
+The book mixes true crime – specifically the events of the 1980’s murder trial of John Williams and Savannah society.
 It also points out many specific and famous points of the city.
 I hadn’t read it before my trip but I started and finished it on the flight back to Los Angeles.
 The novel recounts Savannah as a party city noting, “If you go to Atlanta, the first question people ask you is, ‘What’s your business?’
 In Macon they ask ‘Where do you go to church?’
 In Augusta they ask your grandmother’s maiden name.
 But in Savannah the first question people ask you is ‘What would you like to drink?’” (p.
 30).

 Savannah is very much a walking city and I loved exploring the various squares, there are twenty-one of them, each it’s own small park.
 We did all the touristy things, including walking through Forsyth Park and a stop at the Cathedral of Saint John the Baptist, a towering gothic style church.
 While we didn’t do a ghost tour, we did make it to the historic Bonaventure cemetery and that was all I needed.
 With the old gravestones, some dating back to the 1800’s and the towering oaks draped with Spanish moss, it was creepy enough for me.
 I don’t do scary.
 Happy hour and dinner on Thursday night were on the Georgia Queen, a riverboat cruise, which took us up the Savannah River and briefly into South Carolina.
 While it was a great experience I also was eaten alive by mosquitoes over the course of the night.